Back to Nature

 Nature with a difference

 SouthWest Germany offers endless ways to enjoy the Great Outdoors.
-Grab a stout stick and follow the Santiago Pilgrimage Trail through Upper Swabia; stroll along the special Barefoot Path in Dornstetten (good for the feet) or, for a novel techie experience, hike round the Sternberg mountain using a GPS and mini-PC.
+Grab a stout stick and follow the Santiago Pilgrimage Trail through Upper Swabia; stroll along the pleasant Barefoot Path in Dornstetten or, for a novel techie experience, hike round the Sternberg mountain using a GPS and mini-PC.

 Follow the Santiago Pilgrimage Trail